Makkcwell20/Portfolio/README.md

 # Portfolio
-This repository will display my portfolio, educational projects
+This repository will display my QA portfolio, educational projects